-Apart from different data type such as integer, float, string and Boolean, Python also has data structure which include list, tuple, set, and dictionary.
-Data structures are a collection of data elements that are structured in some manner and are the core of Python programming language.
+Apart from different data types such as integer, float, string and Boolean, Python also has a data structure that includes a list, tuple, set, and dictionary.
+Data structures are a collection of data elements that are structured in some manner and are the core of the Python programming language.